PerssonAlbin/file-editor_OWN_CPP/README.md

 * [License](#License)

 ## General info
 Simple command-line editor.
 Takes a directory as an argument and opens the files in that folder.
-Writing to files will be added in a later version, for now only reads files.
+Now have all the basic functionalities of a file editor.

 ## Prerequisites